 Q: What claim information is needed for furloughed employees?

-Under the phases of the scheme both before and after May 2021 employees can be furloughed full time or part time (with a mixture of furlough hours and working hours).
+Employees can be furloughed full time or part time (with a mixture of furlough hours and working hours).
 Employers must also report and claim for a minimum period of seven consecutive calendar days and:

 - Employers need to report actual hours and usual hours as explained below.